Pradumnasaraf/open-source-with-pradumna/pages/Faq.md

 <h2 align="center">FAQ-Frequently Asked Questions</h2>

-Commonly asked questions related to Open Source, Git, and GitHub.
+Commonly asked questions related to Open Source, Git, and GitHub:

 ##### 1) What is Git?